beandrewang/computer_vision/georgiatech_cs4495/ps0_octave/output/ps0_report.md

 > Which looks better?
 Why?

 The blue with noise looks better.
 Because the blue channel is much big than the green channel.
-So the SNR is small than the green channel.
+So the SNR is smaller than the green channel.